WHAT IS PEWTER?

 - Many collectors feel that pewter benefits from handling as it develops a distinctive, warm patina the more it is used.

 - There are various pewter cleaners and polishes available to maintain your pewter.
 Danforth recommends and sells Simichrome polish.
 It is a soft paste for virtually any metal.
 Cleans to a brilliant shine and leaves a protective film.
+When applying to satin-finished pieces, you will want to apply the polish following the grain otherwise the finish can come off over time.

 - Pewter should never be used in an oven, microwave or on the stovetop and should not be exposed to a direct flame.
+This could cause melting and deform the piece.